-lights not working.
+Troubleshooting

-Power Problems Action The server does not power on.
-Verify that: 1.
+Power problems Action The server does not Verify that: power on.
 The power cables are properly connected to the server.
-2. The power outlet functions properly.
-3. The type of memory installed is correct.
+The power outlet functions properly.
+The type of memory installed is correct.
 If you just installed an option, remove it, and restart the server.
 If the server now powers on, you might have installed more options than the power supply supports.
 The LEDs on the power supply are on.
-See "Power Supply LEDs" on page 141 for more information about the power supply LEDs.
+See "Power Supply LEDs" on page 151 for more information about the power supply LEDs.
 If the problem still exists, have the system serviced.
-A offer Intermittent Problems Action A problem occurs only occasionally and is difficult to detect.
-Verify that: All cables and cords are connected securely to the rear of the server and attached options.
+Intermittent problems Action A problem occurs only Verify that: occasionally and is difficult to detect.
+All cables and cords are connected securely to the rear of the server and attached options.

-to detect. and attached options.
 When the server is turned on, air is flowing from the rear of the server at the fan grill.
 If there is no air flow, the fan is not working.
 This causes the server to overheat and shut down.
-3. Ensure that the SCSI bus and devices are configured correctly and that the last external device in each SCSI chain is terminated correctly.
-See "SCSI Drives" on page 60.

-Microprocessor Problems Action The server emits a continuous tone during POST.
+Ensure that the SCSI bus and devices are configured correctly and that the last external device in each SCSI chain is terminated correctly.
+See "SCSI drives" on page 62.
+If the items above are correct, have the system serviced.
+Microprocessor problems Action The server emits a continuous tone during POST.
 The startup (boot) microprocessor is not working properly.
-If your serve contains two microprocessors the microprocessor in the secondary microprocessor socket is the startup microprocessor.
-1. Verify that the startup microprocessor is seated properly.
+If your server contains two or more microprocessors, the microprocessor in the highest numbered microprocessor socket (normally J4) is the startup microprocessor.
+Verify that the startup microprocessor is seated properly.
 If your server contains two microprocessors, remove the startup microprocessor and restart the server.
 If the server starts properly, replace the old startup microprocessor.
-3. Replace the startup microprocessor.
+Replace the startup microprocessor.
 Restart the server.
 If the problem still exists, have the system serviced.
+Keyboard, mouse, or pointing- Auton device problems Action All or some keys on the keyboard do not work.
+Make sure that the keyboard cable is properly connected to the server.
+Make sure that the server and the monitor are turned on.
+Try using another keyboard.
+If the items above are correct, have the system serviced.
+The mouse or pointing device does not work.
+Verify that the mouse or pointing-device cable is securely connected and the device drivers are installed correctly.
+Try using another mouse or pointing device.
+If the problem still exists, have the server and the device serviced.